 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the Assembly in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the Assembly may adopt.

 ARTICLE IX

 Amendment of Bylaws

-These bylaws may be amended by a two-thirds vote of the full Assembly membership (all members except any NTE appointed under Article I, Section 2) and approval by the Board of Visitors.
+These bylaws may be amended by a two-thirds vote of the full Assembly membership (all members except any NTE appointed under II.5) and approval by the Board of Visitors.

 Organizational Chart